William Northrup McMillan: Early life

 After leaving school, he first tried his hand at ranching in New Mexico before seeking further adventures abroad.
 As a young man he stood 6 ft 3 in tall and muscular with a strong Texan drawl.
 His father died when McMillan was 29, leaving him with a large inheritance.
 He successfully invested the money in oil fields in Romania and rubber plantations in Malaya, which made him even wealthier.

 A keen adventurer, his first expedition to Africa took place in 1902 and he was involved in an expedition to Ethiopia to ascertain whether the Blue Nile was navigable for which he was awarded two decorations from Emperor Menelik II.

 East Africa

 He first arrived in Kenya, then British East Africa, at Kilindini Harbour near Mombasa on 14 September 1904.
-Together with his wife Lucie, he boarded the Uganda Railway destined for Kisumu.
+Northrop employed colonial pioneer Giovanni (John) Destro to accompany him on his journey.
+Together with his wife Lucie, Northrop boarded the Uganda Railway destined for Kisumu.
 During the trip he engaged in big game hunting, but became so enamoured with the area around Nairobi that he departed from his hunting party, which went on to Uganda, and returned to Nairobi.